Find out how to claim a waiver if you are bringing goods into Northern Ireland from Great Britain which might otherwise be charged ‘at risk’ tariffs.

 When you can claim

-You can claim a waiver for duty on goods you bring into Northern Ireland from Great Britain which might otherwise incur ‘at risk’ tariffs if you have not exceeded the allowances set out below at the point your import declaration is submitted.
+You can claim a waiver for duty on goods you bring into Northern Ireland from Great Britain which might otherwise be charged ‘at risk’ tariffs if you have not exceeded the allowances at the point your import declaration is submitted.

-It is currently not possible to claim a waiver on duty for goods:
+It is currently not possible to claim a waiver on duty for goods that might be charged ‘at risk’ tariffs when entering Northern Ireland from countries outside of the UK and the EU.

-- that might incur ‘at risk’ tariffs when entering Northern Ireland from countries outside of the EU and the UK.
-You may be able to make a retrospective claim for these goods at a later date if you have not exceeded the allowances set out below.
-More guidance on this will follow shortly
+You may be able to make a retrospective claim for these goods at a later date if you have not exceeded the allowances - more guidance about this will be published shortly.

 How much you can claim